projectawakening/builder-examples/vending-machine/readme.md

 This will create the on-chain SSU, fuel it and bring it online.

 ### Step 3: Configure Vending Machine
-To configure which items should be traded and the ratio's to trade for run:
+To configure the vending machine to know the SSU ID, which items should be traded and the ratios to trade for run:

 ```bash
 pnpm run configure-ratio
 ```

-You can adjust the values for the SSU_ID, in and out item ID's and the ratios in the .env file as needed, though they are optional.
+This script gets all of the values from the .env file, so make sure they are the correct values.

-### Step 4: Test The Vending Machine (Optional)
+### Step 4: Test The Vending Machine **(Local Development Only & Optional)**
-To test the vending machine, execute the following command:
+To run a test trade with the vending machine, execute the following command:

 ```bash
 pnpm run execute